carpedavid/mortalcoilrpg/content.en/docs/creating-a-character.md

 ## Criminal

-You're motivated by survival, loyalty, and greed.
+You're motivated by loyalty and greed.
 You were going to:

 1. Deliver a shipment of stolen goods
 2. Collect protection payments